nathandines/blog/content/posts/the-value-of-immutability.md

 there are far too many people who either a) don't see the value in immutability;
 b) don't understand what immutability means; or c) feel that introducing immutability slows the development process down.
-We're going to address all of these points, and run through why developing immutable artefact can help you move fast without fear of breaking things.
+We're going to address all of these points, and run through why developing immutable artefacts can help you move fast without fear of breaking things.

 An immutable artefact is a resource which you can deploy into an environment